ppetrovtv/pine_script_docs/source/Introduction.rst

 needed.
 We must ensure the platform keeps running smoothly so nobody is negatively affected by scripts that consume a disproportionate amount of resources.
-The imposed limits apply to elements such as the amount of data from additional symbols, loop calculations, memory usage and script size.
+The imposed limits apply to elements such as the amount of data from additional symbols, execution time, memory usage and script size.
 Additionally, we keep Pine syntax and semantics simple so it can handle common tasks efficiently.